 - McCormick Red Pepper Flakes

-- Best For: Pizza, pasta, and garnishing.
+- Best For: Pizza, pasta garnishing, and dishes where texture matters

 - Spice Islands Crushed Red Pepper